East Slopes Central - Lake Chelan to South of I-90

 NWAC avalanche forecasts apply to backcountry avalanche terrain in the Olympics, Washington Cascades and Mt Hood area.
 These forecasts do not apply to developed ski areas, avalanche terrain affecting highways and higher terrain on the volcanic peaks above the Cascade crest level.

-Glide cracks have formed on steep smooth slopes.
-Glide avalanches are possible on these slopes, but the exact timing (of the avalanche) is very difficult to predict.
+Glide cracks will form on steep smooth slopes as water reaches the ground.
+Glide avalanches may occur on these slopes.
+The exact timing of these events is very difficult to predict.

 USE AT YOUR OWN RISK